Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version): Grassroots Logic Programs

 \begin{definition}[Single-Occurrence (SO) Invariant] A term, goal, or clause satisfies the \temph{single-occurrence (SO) invariant} if every variable occurs in it at most once. \end{definition}

 \begin{definition}[GLP Program] A clause $C$ satisfies the \temph{single-reader/single-writer (SRSW) restriction} if it satisfies SO and a variable occurs in $C$ iff its paired variable also occurs in $C$.
-A \temph{GLP program} is a finite set of clauses satisfying SRSW; clauses for the same predicate form a \temph{procedure}.
-Let $\hat\calG(P)$ denote the set of goals over $\hat\calV$ and the vocabulary of $P$. \end{definition}
+A \temph{GLP program} is a finite sequence of clauses satisfying SRSW; clauses for the same predicate form a \temph{procedure}.
+Let $\hat\calG(P)$ denote the set of goals over $\hat\calV$ and the vocabulary of $P$ that satisfy SO. \end{definition}

-As we shall see (Proposition~\ref{prop:so-preservation}), the SO invariant is maintained by the SRSW restriction: reducing a goal satisfying SO with a clause satisfying SRSW results in a goal satisfying SO.
-The purpose of the SRSW restriction is to prevent multiple writer occurrences racing to bind a variable.
-Relaxations of the SRSW restriction in Typed GLP are discussed in Section~\ref{sec:srsw-relaxations}.
+\ifappendix As we shall see (Proposition~\ref{prop:so-preservation})\else As shown in \arxivref\fi, reducing a goal satisfying SO with a clause satisfying SRSW results in a goal satisfying SO.
+The purpose of the SRSW restriction is to prevent multiple writer occurrences racing to assign a variable.

-\begin{example}[Fair Merge] Consider the quintessential concurrent logic program for fairly merging two streams, written in GLP:
+\begin{example}[Fair Merge] Consider the standard concurrent logic program for fairly merging two streams, written in GLP:

 and the goal \verb=merge([1,2,3|Xs?],[a,b|Ys?],Zs)=.
 Both the goal and each clause satisfy SO, and each clause satisfies SRSW.
 The first two clauses swap inputs in recursive calls, ensuring fairness when both streams are available. \end{example}